-Beech wood has a very fine grain and is yet hard and strong.
-Manufactured into parquet, it is a quite forgiving floor and is as tough and hardy as the oak.
-When the freshly harvested trunks are “steamed” during the drying process, the beech wood takes on its distinctive warm pink tone.
+Beech wood has a very fine grain and yet is hard and strong.
+Manufactured into parquet, it is quite a forgiving floor and is as tough and hardy as oak.
+When the freshly harvested trunks are "steamed" during the drying process, the beech wood takes on its distinctive warm pink tone.

 From beech sticks to letters

 Do you love to read?
 Then you will love beech!
 The ancient Germanic tribes carved secret inscriptions into sticks made of beech wood and consulted their beech sticks with magic symbols as oracles before making important decisions.
 Writing tablets of beech wood that were bound together are said to be the origin of the term "book".
 The beech plays a central part in the European cultural history: Inspired by an impression of a letter carved in beech wood, Johannes Gutenberg invented the letterpress in 1450.

 For humans and animals